Sperm whale: External appearance

 In 1853, one sperm whale was reported at 62 ft in length, with a head measuring 20 ft.
 Large lower jawbones are held in the British Natural History Museum and the Oxford University Museum of Natural History, measuring 5 m and 4.7 m, respectively.
+The blunt, square snout can reach up to 5 ft at the tip of the lower jaw.

 The average size of sperm whales has decreased over the years, probably due to pressure from whaling.
 Another view holds that exploitation by overwhaling had virtually no effect on the size of the bull sperm whales, and their size may have actually increased in current times on the basis of density dependent effects.
 Old males taken at Solander Islands were recorded to be extremely large and unusually rich in blubbers.

 Unusual among cetaceans, the sperm whale's blowhole is highly skewed to the left side of the head.

 The sperm whale's unique body is unlikely to be confused with any other species.
 The sperm whale's distinctive shape comes from its very large, block-shaped head, which can be one-quarter to one-third of the animal's length.
 The S-shaped blowhole is located very close to the front of the head and shifted to the whale's left.
 This gives rise to a distinctive bushy, forward-angled spray.

 The sperm whale's flukes (tail lobes) are triangular and very thick.
 Proportionally, they are larger than that of any other cetacean, and are very flexible.
 The whale lifts its flukes high out of the water as it begins a feeding dive.
 It has a series of ridges on the back's caudal third instead of a dorsal fin.
-The largest ridge was called the 'hump' by whalers, and can be mistaken for a dorsal fin because of its shape and size.
+The largest ridge was called the "hump" by whalers, and can be mistaken for a dorsal fin because of its shape and size.

+The male sperm whale, which was stranded in 1997 and is estimated to be 15.2 m long, weighing 38.5 t and at least 42 years old, has a penis that is 1.56 m long and tapers to about 70 cm at the tip.
+The Icelandic Phallological Museum houses a sperm whale penis specimen measuring 1.7 m long and weighing 154 lb.
+This specimen is only the tip; the entire organ, if intact, would have been about 5 m long and weighed about 400 kg.

 In contrast to the smooth skin of most large whales, its back skin is usually wrinkly and has been likened to a prune by whale-watching enthusiasts.
 Albinos have been reported.